Website copywriting specialist

 DIFFERENT TYPES OF COPY – let me explain

+Is the copy used to create a buzz around a brand.
 This raising of positive brand awareness is best done in a way that is useful to your potential customers.
-You need to provide your targets with useful, meaningful information that will enhance your brand and, importantly, build awareness of your brand.
+You need to provide your targets with meaningful information that will enhance your brand and, importantly, build awareness of your brand.

-Fees and my terms: the main bits
+Fees and terms: and the boring bits

 ANYONE CAN WRITE, RIGHT?

 Not really.
 Anyone can type, but that’s different from writing.
 It can be a false economy to engage someone just because they are cheap, but I’ll leave that to you.

 What I can write for you